What Can You Do With a Master’s in Social Work?

 Research

 It’s the responsibility of social work professionals to provide expert guidance, and that means they must keep up with the latest thinking and best practices in the field.
 A master’s program emphasizes strategies for finding valuable scholarly resources online or in print.
 You’ll deepen your understanding of how to design quantitative and qualitative studies, critically evaluate findings and explore methods to apply what you learn in your own practice.
-You’ll need to participate in continuing education to acquire and maintain your license, which brings many opportunities to engage with new studies and hear from peers how they incorporate these insights into their work.
+You’ll need to participate in continuing education to acquire and maintain your license, which brings many opportunities to engage with new studies and hear from peers.

 Crisis Intervention